cslab/csspin/docs/overview.rst

 Absolutely not! `spin` intentionally echoes the verbatim commands it runs, to make users understand what is going on.
-It also provides activation commands for development environments, to enable users to "switch" to an environment provisioned by spin, and run the commands manually.
+It also provides activation commands for development environments, to enable users to "switch" to an environment provisioned by spin, and run arbitrary commands themselves.
 Spin plugins try to be well-behaved in this regard, and do not silently modify the process environment, to make everything that is going on transparent to the user.

 Why YAML?
 ---------